MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods/devenv-eventsubscriber-attribute.md

 ---

 # EventSubscriber Attribute
-Specifies the method to be integration type event subscriber.
+Specifies the method to be an integration type event subscriber.

 ## Syntax